tarantool/doc/doc/book/admin/upgrades/upgrade_cluster.rst

 Install the target Tarantool version on all hosts of the cluster.
 You can do this using a package manager or the :ref:`tt utility <tt-cli>`.
-See the installation instructions at Tarantool `download page <http://tarantool.org/download.html>`_ and in the :ref:`tt install reference <tt-install>`.
+See the installation instructions at the Tarantool `download page <http://tarantool.org/download.html>`_ and in the :ref:`tt install reference <tt-install>`.

 Check that the target Tarantool version is installed by running ``tarantool -v``